edisplay/polyfiller/files/docs/api.md

 #### modules

-Do you want to use specific `npm` modules?
+Do you want to use some specific `npm` modules?

 ```js
 var path = require('path');